 Not all children of immigrants are aware of their right to naturalisation.
 Citizenship should be encouraged, as naturalised children of immigrants appear to do better in the labour market.
 Municipalities should build on good practice in this area to reach out to minors and their families and increase take-up of this possibility.

 For further information, journalists are invited to contact Cécile Thoreau and Jonathan Chaloff (+33 1 45 24 18 49) in the OECD’s International Migration Division.
-Journalists are invited to download the report from the or they can contact the OECD’s Media Division firstname.lastname@example.org.
+Journalists are invited to download the report from the password protected site or they can contact the OECD’s Media Division firstname.lastname@example.org.